Cheese Lover's Gift Basket - Large

 To keep this perishable product at its best, expedited shipping is required

-Our large cheese gift basket contains four hand-picked cheeses, crackers, biscuits, a jam, a honey, a jar of olives, some crunchy taralli, a package of nuts or bleinhem apricots, a dry cured salami and a bar of artisan chocolate.
+Our large cheese gift basket contains five hand-picked cheeses, crackers, biscuits, a jam, a honey, a jar of olives, some crunchy taralli, a dry cured salami and a bar of artisan chocolate.

 We find this basket is perfect for a group of ten people as a way to feed their cheese obsession.